-An Area Report has been prepared separately that identifies the combined impacts of all projects on the ISO Grid and to distribution facilities served out of the Subtransmission System, respectively.
-This Appendix A report focuses only on the impacts or impact contributions of the Generating Facility at SCE's electric system and is not intended to supersede any contractual terms or conditions specified in the forthcoming Generator Interconnection Agreement (GIA).
+An Area Report has been prepared separately that identifies the combined impacts of all projects on the ISO Grid and to distribution facilities served out of the Subtransmission System.
+This Appendix A report focuses only on the impacts or impact contributions of the Generating Facility.
+This report is not intended to supersede any contractual terms or conditions specified in a forthcoming Generator Interconnection Agreement (GIA).